BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in hotels and larger restaurants, always carry some cash for smaller tavernas, market stalls, and local bakeries.
-Many smaller establishments prefer cash, and it's handy for buying delicious street food like 'koulouri' (sesame bread rings).
+While credit cards are widely accepted in larger establishments, always carry some cash for smaller tavernas, market stalls, and local bakeries.
+You'll find that many places prefer cash, and it's handy for buying delicious street food like 'koulouri' (sesame bread rings).

 packing